koryvette/LOU---JS/readme.md

 The following functionality has been added to this site:

 * A function was created to capture the current month, based on today's date.
 This data is used as part of the actual API.
-* Once the date/month is captured, the value is added to the API string.
+* Once the date/month is captured, the MONTH value is added to the API string.
 * The API is used to obtain events for the current month.
     * Although events are requested by month, the API will return events outside that particular month.
 This will be limited using another function later in the process.
 * Once data is obtained from the API, XML is converted to JSON.